 DBA Doing Business As: Definition

 Your DBA is not a legal name for your business it is the name you use on your trucks, and website, ie your company brand name that you display to your customers.
 Sometimes it is called a trade name, fictitious or assumed name, thus the “doing business as” title.
-US states have differing laws regarding how to register your DBA.
+US states have different laws regarding how to register your DBA.
 Registration of a DBA before opening your business to customers is mandatory in the states of California, Florida, and Connecticut.

 LLC Limited Liability Company: Definition